VilleJuhan1/test-pipeline-to-heroku-deployment/readme.md

 # Deployment Pipeline to Heroku

 This app is for testing a CI/CD Pipeline to Heroku.
 It was initially supposed to work with multiple platforms, but as Heroku wants a Procfile instead of Dockerfile, I decided to default to one environment only.
-The change also means that it's not a Docker container anymore but instead a lightweight "Dyno", a container-like running environment specific to Heroku.
+The change also means that the deployed app is not a Docker container anymore but instead a lightweight "Dyno", a container-like running environment specific to Heroku.

 ## Setup